munificent/craftinginterpreters/book/superclasses.md

 new `OP_SUPER_INVOKE` instruction.
-This <span name="superinstruction">superinstruction</span> combines the behavior of `OP_GET_SUPER` and `OP_CALL`, so it takes two operands: the constant table index of the method name to lookup and the number of arguments to pass to it.
+This <span name="superinstruction">superinstruction</span> combines the behavior of `OP_GET_SUPER` and `OP_CALL`, so it takes two operands: the constant table index of the method name to look up and the number of arguments to pass to it.

 <aside name="superinstruction">